-BEEF PREP: Cut the beef chuck roast into 1-2 inch bite-sized cubes (removing any large, tough pieces of fat or gristle.)
+BEEF PREP: Cut the beef chuck roast into 1-2-inch bite-sized cubes (removing any large, tough pieces of fat or gristle.)
 Season all sides to taste with salt and pepper (I use about 1 teaspoon of each).

-COOK: Pour the gravy mixture into the instant pot.
+COOK: Pour the gravy into the Instant Pot.
 Add in the beef bouillon cube (crumble it up and add it in), paprika, dried parsley, sprigs of fresh thyme or dried thyme, bay leaves, and Worcestershire sauce.
 Give everything a good stir.
-Make sure the beef is submerged in liquid as much as possible, press below other ingredients as needed (this will keep it nice and tender).
+Make sure the beef is submerged in liquid as much as possible, pressing below other ingredients as needed (this will keep it nice and tender).
 Pour the remaining 1/2 cup stock in the instant pot.
 Close and seal the instant pot.
 Cook on high pressure for 40 minutes, then allow the pressure to release naturally for 15 minutes (don't touch anything for 15 minutes).
 Vent to release any remaining pressure, then carefully open the lid.
 Remove and discard the bay leaves.
 Stir in the frozen peas.